CMB-S4/spt3g_software/coordinateutils/README.rst

 File Format Conversions
 =======================

-We support writing maps into FITS files that can be read with other tools (such as DS9).
+We support writing maps into FITS files that can be read with other tools (such as DS9), using the ``maputils.save_skymap_fits`` function.

+T, Q, U and corresponding G3SkyMapWeights objects are written to a single file as a sequence of HDUs.
+FlatSkyMap objects are stored in dense format (see below) to CompImageHDU objects if compression is enabled, and otherwise stored in dense format to standard ImageHDU objects.
+The latter can be loaded using "old style" fits readers, such as the ``idlastro`` fits utilities.

+HealpixSkyMap objects are stored in a sequence of BinTableHDU objects, a format that is compatible with the ``healpy.read_map`` function.
+Dense maps (see below) are stored using implicit indexing, and sparse maps are stored using explicit indexing with an additional pixel index column.

 Indexing
 ========